Nishmigowda11/testmigene/README.md

-Tether is a smart wearable device that enables seamless touch-based notifications.
+Tether is perfect for families, teams, and friends who want to stay connected effortlessly.